Home11+ Writing Guide

 The more you write, the more confident you'll become

-CreativeTell a storyPlot, characters, dialogue, narrative voice"Write a story about...", "Continue this story..."
+CreativeTell a storyPlot, characters, dialogue, story voice"Write a story about...", "Continue this story..."

 DescriptivePaint a pictureSensory details, imagery, atmosphere, mood"Describe a place...", "Describe the moment..."